 The average salary in California varies greatly by city.
 Different cities have different costs of living, so it makes sense that the average salary is higher in some of the places where it costs more to live.
 The cities with the highest average household income are Fremont, San Jose and Irvine.
 The city with the lowest average income is San Bernardino.

-Here is the average household income for the 20 largest cities in the state, based on data from the U.S. Census Bureau’s 2012-2016 American Community Survey:
+Here is the average household income for the 20 largest cities in the state, based on data from the U.S. Census Bureau’s 2020 5-year American Community Survey:

 |Average Salary in California by City|